Laczen/kvs/README.md

 cookie is left up to the user, it could e.g. by used as means to identify the key value store or its version.

-When a new block is strated the key value store verifies whether it needs to move old entries to keep a copy and does so if required.
+When a new block is started the key value store verifies whether it needs to move old entries to keep a copy and does so if required.

  The configurable block size needs to be a power of 2.
 The block size limits